kale-shivani/eb2_Code-Pioneer-to-find-sum-of-digits-of-the-entered-number/README.md

 If you repeat above three steps till the number becomes 0.
 Finally you will be left with sum of digits.

+<h5> About the Experiment : Write A Program to find the reverse of a number </h5>

 <h5> Target Audience : </h5>

 Type here: Students from First year engineering of all discipline can learn C as first Programming Language